Celebrating a Decade of Creativity, Design & Letterforms

 Two weeks before my conference talk, Green Fairy was finally published, giving me the opportunity to announce it in front of an audience of seven hundred people.

-In June 2018, I opened my second solo exhibition in Spain, which marked one of the happiest moments of my life.
-I was surrounded by a dream team of professionals at the Art Centre La Panera in Lleida.
+In June 2018, after six months of working remotely on my exhibition’s design, content, curation, and production, I opened my second solo show in Spain.
+This marked one of the happiest moments of my life, surrounded by friends, family, and a dream team of professionals at La Panera in Lleida.

 My large-scale artwork titled Love was featured in Goodtype: The Book, Volume Two, further establishing my international presence.